 Day 11: Essaouira (Explore Essaouira at your own pace)

 Free day in which you can decide to explore Essaouira at your own pace or you may want to do some kite surfing and windsurfing.
 Other outdoor sports or activities you may want to take up are horseriding, camel riding along with the beach or quad biking.
 You want to make sure to taste Essaouira delicious seafood too.
 There will also be time available for shopping.
 In Essaouira, several small art galleries are found all over the town.
 Since 1998 Essaouira is getting known for its Gnaoua Festival of World Music, normally it is scheduled in the last week of June.
 It brings artists from all over the world.
 Although focused on Gnaoua music, it includes rock, jazz, and reggae.
 In early 1952 the film director and actor Orson Welles made his movie Othello.
 Now there is a square named Orson Welles.

 Or you could just spend the rest of the day relaxing in your hotel.

 Day 12: Essaouira – Marrakech

-About half way between Essaouira and Marrakesh you will see enormous Argan trees on both sides of the road.
+About halfway between Essaouira and Marrakesh, you will see enormous Argan trees on both sides of the road.
 These Argan trees are frequently climbed by goats.
 Argan oil is produced by several women’s cooperatives and it is used to prepare couscous, salads, and is traditionally used as a treatment for skin diseases before being founded as good enough for cosmetics by European manufacturers.
-A stop at one of these cooperatives is worthy it to see how Berber women squeezed the Argan fruits between hands to extract this precious oil.
+A stop at one of these cooperatives is worth it to see how Berber women squeezed the Argan fruits between hands to extract this precious oil.
 Overnight stay at a hotel in Marrakech.